 - Are any workers excluded from the right to ask for flexible working?

 - Do parents and carers have special rights to ask for flexible working?

 - What kinds of flexible working can employees ask for?

-- Is there a particular procedure to follow when considering flexible working requests?
+- What procedures must I follow when considering flexible working requests?

 - Do I have to allow employees to work flexibly?

 - Can we let some employees work flexibly but not others?

 - How does an employee make a request for flexible working?

 - How many requests for flexible working or changes to working arrangements can an employee make?

 - An employee made a request for flexible working three months ago which we approved, but she has changed her mind and wants to alter her hours again.
 Is she allowed to do this?